 Understand Your Manufacturers Rules & Behaviors

 Each manufacturer has its own protocol.
-A dealer can request it, but these requests rarely result in a dealer receiving all the information he needs to produce a submission in complete conformity with the manufacturer’s rules.
-Many times the rules for a parts submission don’t conform to a manufacturer’s policy & procedures or owner’s manual.
-Even if a factory cooperates (there are some that will not grant retail reimbursement) the rules are quite often changed without warning, even in the midst of working on a submission or after having submitted a package.
-In the cases where the protocols have not been provided, it’s imperative to tap into the available market intelligence, in order to navigate to a successful conclusion.
-Probably most importantly in this regard, is to select a vendor that is sensitive to the relationship between the dealer and the manufacturer; mutual respect in this process can’t be overstated, so aligning with known “factory fighters” is not a wise strategy.
+A dealer can request it, but these requests rarely result in a dealer receiving all the information he needs to produce a retail warranty reimbursement submission in complete conformity with the manufacturer’s rules.
+Many times, the rules for a warranty parts submission don’t conform to a manufacturer’s policy & procedures or owner’s manual.
+Even if a factory cooperates (there are some that will not grant true retail warranty reimbursement) the rules are quite often changed without warning, even in the midst of working on a submission or after having submitted a package.
+In the cases where the protocols have not been provided, it’s imperative to tap into the available market intelligence in order to navigate to a successful conclusion.
+Probably most importantly in this regard is to select a vendor that is sensitive to the relationship between the dealer and the manufacturer; mutual respect in this process can’t be overstated, so aligning with known “factory fighters” is not a wise strategy.

 Understand Your Costs & Fees